chasoft/docs.chasoft.net/docs/ari/intro.md

 Finally, you would have a very fast website which helps you to express everything *(oh, your real personal website)* to support your job, your personal business, your personal interests.
 You are confident to have a name card with only your name and a domain on it, and say: *"let you check my website for details"*.

-Let's start your online presence today.
+Visit [our store](https://store.chasoft.net/l/ari-elegant-and-powerful-serverless-website) and purchase a license to start your online presence today.
 ## Is something missing? {#something-missing}

 If you find issues with the documentation or have suggestions on how to improve the documentation or the project in general, please [file an issue](https://github.com/chasoft/docs.chasoft.net) for us, or send a tweet mentioning the [@vBizChain](https://twitter.com/vBizChain) Twitter account.